 Now let's get down to the drawbacks of using a VPN.
 Even though VPNs provide security, there can be situations where your privacy can be compromised.

-Software Failure: For the VPN to protect your data and provide the anonymity, the client software should function.
-However if the software fails, then the data from your device will no longer be secure and you won't be anonymous.
-This will lead to your ISP or hackers to have access to spy on your activities.
-However some VPN software come with a kill switch which shuts down the internet connection if the software malfunctions.
+For the VPN to protect your data and provide anonymity, the client software should function.
+If the software fails, then the data from your device will no longer be secure, and you won't be anonymous.
+This will lead to your ISP or hackers having access to spy on your activities.
+However, some VPN software comes with a kill switch that shuts down the internet connection if the software malfunctions.

-You have to pay: There are a lot of VPNs which are free but the free VPNs don't come with the full benefits of having a VPN and to get the complete package, usually there us a subscription fee even though they are usually affordable.
+Many VPNs are free, but the free VPNs don't come with the full benefits of having a VPN, and to get the complete package; usually, there is a subscription fee even though they are usually affordable.

-Weak encryptions: Most of the top tier VPN providers use a 256 bit encryption which is almost impossible to break.
-With this military grade encryption technique it is possible to keep the data encrypted and safe.
-However in some VPN providers, use weaker encryption techniques which doesn’t guarantee complete security.
+Most top-tier VPN providers use 256-bit encryption, which is almost impossible to break.
+With this military-grade encryption technique, it is possible to keep the data encrypted and safe.
+However, some VPN providers use weaker encryption techniques which don't guarantee complete security.

-Logs kept by the VPN provider: The whole point of using a VPN Is to be anonymous when surfing the internet and this includes the VPN providers also.
-When choosing a VPN provider, you have to trust them since you will be using theirs software and servers.
-Most VPN companies keep logs of their users which are used for their own use or they are forced by their governments.
-These logs are categorized under
+The whole point of using a VPN Is to be anonymous when surfing the internet, including the VPN providers.
+When choosing a VPN provider, you have to trust them since you will be using their software and servers.
+Most VPN companies keep logs of their users either because of their use or for government regulations.
+These users' logs are categorized under

-- Logs relating to the usage: This type of logs can include where you were online and what you were doing while using the VPN.
-The amount of logs kept depends on the VPN provider where some keeps complete logs while others keep logs in such a way that it's impossible to identify the individual users.
+- Logs relating to the usage: This type of log can include where you were online and what you were doing while using the VPN.
+The number of logs kept depends on the VPN provider, where some keep complete logs while others keep logs so that it's impossible to identify the individual users.

-- Logs related to the connectivity: These type of logs include the times you were using the VPN which includes your IP address.
+- Logs related to the connectivity: These types of logs include the number of times you were using the VPN services, including your IP address.

-- If you're worried about your private information being used by third parties like your bank details, then a VPN is the choice.
+- If you're worried about your private information being used by third parties, then a VPN is a must-have.

-- When using public Wi-Fi you want to be safe from prying eyes and keep your data secured, then it’s time for a VPN.
+- When using a public wifi network, you want to be safe from prying eyes and keep your data secured, and then only a VPN can offer you the right solution.

-- You believe that you need to have the complete freedom online without anyone snooping in and spying on you, VPN is the answer.
+- VPN can ensure that you need to have complete freedom online without anyone snooping in and spying on you.

 - When surfing online, if you want to be completely anonymous without anyone knowing what you do, get a VPN.

-- If the country you're living in has a lot of online restrictions or is censored and you would like to have complete access without any surveillance, choose VPN.
+- If the country you're living in has many online restrictions or is censored and you would like to have complete access without any surveillance, choose VPN.